 CHM stewards the world’s leading collection and archive chronicling the history and impact of computing and technological innovation with over 140,000 cataloged 3D objects, archival collections, and software.
 Our current collecting focus is aimed at pursuing new trends in computing and locating specific artifacts not yet represented in our extensive collection.
+Therefore, CHM is no longer accepting donations of commercially available books, PC software, or periodicals.
 All choices must be deliberate and sustainable, thus historical materials are accepted after careful consideration by a team of curators and museum professionals.

 Thank you in advance for understanding that donations can only be accepted by appointment at our off-site storage facility and for your patience as we review your offer.
 We value our artifact donors and the effort you have made to contact us.
 Thank you for considering CHM as the repository for your saved items.Donate Now